mercurystraw/Shell/README.md

-Related description and report will be updaded soon.
+Related description and report will be updated soon.